enjaku4/grepfruit/README.md

 ### Options

 - `-r, --regex REGEX`: Regex pattern to search for (required).
-- `-e, --exclude x,y,z`: Comma-separated list of files and directories to exclude from the search.
+- `-e, --exclude x,y,z`: Comma-separated list of files, directories, or lines to exclude from the search.
 - `-t, --truncate N`: Truncate the output of the search results to N characters.
 - `--search-hidden`: Search hidden files and directories.